Lucas4545ah/Skript-To-Jar/README.txt

 ---------------------------

-Make sure to give some love to the official Skript project: https://github.com/SkriptLang/Skript
+Make sure to give some love to the official Skript project: https://github.com/SkriptLang/Skript Also if you would be so kind make sure to give credit to this project and the official Skript project

 My Discord: https://discord.gg/w2Afaur <-- If you need help or want to talk